JLisen/Optimal_Unlabeled_Set_Partitioning/README.md

 The file generates the optimal solution for a given set of parameters, including the optimal partition, the optimal number of partitions, and the corresponding objective value.
 The results presented in Table 1 of the paper are generated based on this file.

-All the results can be generated on the basis of this file by adding necessary loops and modifictaions.
-For example:

 ## Figure 2